 Some of the flows indicated in Table 3.2-11 are affected by reservoir storage and releases.
 These streams primarily include Mud Creek, the Sabine River, and Martin Creek.
 Therefore, although these flows reflect seasonal flow variations, they do not represent natural flow regimes.
 According to the NHD, approximately 1,797 miles of perennial stream reaches are within Study Area 2.
 Additionally, 1,272 miles of perennial stream reaches occur in the outlying CESA, bringing the total of perennial stream lengths within the analysis area to 3,069 miles.
 Approximately 5,968 miles of intermittent stream reaches are within Study Area 2.
+Approximately 3,987 intermittent stream miles occur in the outlying CESA, bringing the total of perennial stream reaches are within Study Area 2.
 Approximately 3,987 intermittent stream miles occur in the outlying CESA, bringing the total of intermittent stream lengths within the analysis area to 9,955 miles.
 In the NHD, the intermittent stream category includes ephemeral streams.